SleekPanther/fibonacci-algorithms-comparison/README.md

 **This only works up to N=50, then the `double` overflows to negative**

 #### `nthFibonacciPhi(int n)`
-- Use the formula & just get the *n*th fibonacci number
+- Use the formula & just get the *n*th Fibonacci number
 - No arrays used

 #### `fibonacciPhiStoreValues(int n)`